Best rates guaranteed

 A residence steeped in local history

-At 32 Jeanne de Laval embankment, the house stands close to land that testifies to the embankment's heavy traffic.
-"Maison de Maître La Bigottière," the former name of our prestigious guest house, preserves traces of a bourgeois and rural past.
+At 32 Levée Jeanne de Laval, the house stands near land that attests to the levee's heavy use.
+"Maison de Maître La Bigottière," the former name of our prestigious guesthouse, preserves traces of a bourgeois and rural past.
+"Domaine Jeanne de Laval" offers our guests a taste of their stay with us, a journey through heritage, nature, and the art of living.

 A place, a spirit

-In every detail, we promise our guests a unique stay where the past converses with modern comfort, in an elegant, soothing and inspiring atmosphere.
+Our upscale guesthouse embodies the spirit of René and Jeanne's court: a place of beauty, reflection, and kindness.
+In every detail, we promise our guests a unique stay where the past blends seamlessly with modern comforts, in an elegant, soothing, and inspiring atmosphere.
+The building is listed as a listed landmark!

 Some elements of the building

 The property comprises a two-story manor house built of large blocks of tufa stone and two symmetrical outbuildings.
 You will discover a courtyard preceded by a bridge.
 Beyond the courtyard lies a rectangular park surrounded by a moat.
 The estate was once the seat of a court and later a gendarmerie, hence the presence of dungeons.
+Stroll through this guest house and its gardens to uncover all the secrets of the Domaine Jeanne de Laval!

 And what about tomorrow?